twix-ps/ngrok-minecraft-server-starter/README.md

 FIXES:
 - if you incorrectly typed your webhook url, don't panic, just open your server folder, look for "webhook.url" and paste the correct one, then save
-- if you have any errors, message me on discord at @twix#6034
+- if you have any errors, message me on discord at .ihyd